 Table of Contents

-This handout explains your rights regarding discharge and discharge planning.
+This handout explains the rights regarding discharge and discharge planning for patients in inpatient mental health facilities.
 Discharge is your release from the hospital and the discharge planning process identifies the services and supports you need after you leave the hospital.
 Your rights may be different depending on whether you are in a state hospital or a private psychiatric hospital.
 Certain patients with a history of repeated hospitalizations also have additional rights.